This site requires JavaScript and cookies to be enabled.

 • Several inattentive or hyperactive impulsive symptoms are present in one or more settings (e.g., at home, school, or work; with friends or relatives; in other activities)

-• Does not follow through on instructions and fails to complete assignments
+• Does not follow through on instructions and fails to complete tasks

-• Often squirms in seat and leaves seat in classroom inappropriately
+• Is often restless and leaves seat inappropriately

 • There is clear evidence that the symptoms interfere with, or reduce the quality of, social, academic, or occupational functioning